vectorgrp/sil-kit/docs/api/flexray.rst

   leadingColdStartNode->Wakeup();
   // The leading controllers PocState will change from
-  // Ready to Wakeup triggering the ControllerStatusHandler.
+  // Ready to Wakeup triggering the PocStatusHandler.

 The response of the following cold startnode must be the :cpp:func:`IFrController::AllowColdstart()<ib::sim::fr::IFrController::AllowColdstart>` and